Apache 'Require ldap-group' Limitation

 Despite success with system-level access, Apache wouldn’t authorize

 him.
-We increased Apache’s LogLevel
+We increased Apache’s LogLevel setting up to trace6 and

 watched the error log.
 We could see that the password was accepted